Looking for plant health export certificates or export support? Select here.

 Our mission is to strengthen and facilitate trade by advancing the development and implementation of science-based standards and policies which ensure safe, global commerce.
 We build consensus on key international phytosanitary standards and other issues that reflect our countries’ shared priorities and values.
 We also anticipate and respond to emerging plant health challenges by collaborating on plant quarantine policy and operational issues, science and technology, emergency preparedness and response, pest management and control, global pest intelligence, and other topics.

-For more information about the Plant Health Quadrilaterals Group, contact Stephanie Dubon, Deputy Technical Director of International Phytosanitary Standards, at email@example.com.
+For more information about the Plant Health Quadrilaterals Group, contact Stephanie Dubon, the IPS Coordinator, at firstname.lastname@example.org.